Introduction to quantum groups: 9c. Twisted extension

 \begin{proof} Consider indeed the matrix $a^+=diag(1,a)$, corresponding to the action of $SO_3^{-1}$ on $\mathbb C^4$, and apply to it the Fourier transform over the Klein group $K=\mathbb Z_2\times\mathbb Z_2$:

-It is routine to check that this matrix is magic, and vice versa, i.e. that the Fourier transform over $K$ converts the relations in Definition 9.13 into the magic relations in Definition 8.1.
+It is routine to check that this matrix is magic, and vice versa, i.e. that the Fourier transform over $K$ converts the relations in Definition 9.17 into the magic relations in Definition 9.1.
 Thus, we obtain the identification from the statement. \end{proof}

-Yet another extension of Theorem 9.8, which is however quite technical, comes by looking at the general case $N=n^2$, with $n\geq2$.
-It is possible indeed to complement Theorem 9.12 above with a general twisting result of the following type:
+Yet another extension of Theorem 9.10, which is however quite technical, comes by looking at the general case $N=n^2$, with $n\geq2$.
+It is possible indeed to complement Theorem 9.16 above with a general twisting result of the following type:

 To be more precise, this formula is valid indeed, for any finite group $F$ and any $2$-cocycle $\sigma$ on it.
 In the case $F=\mathbb Z_n^2$ with Fourier cocycle on it, this leads to the conclusion that $PO_n^+$ appears as a cocycle twist of $S_{n^2}^+$.
-See \cite{bbs}.
-In relation with this, we have:
+For details here, we refer to \cite{bbs}.